choptastic/qdate/README.markdown

 "right now".
 For example, calling `qdate:beginning_month()` would return midnight on the first day of the current month.

+### Beginning of Week

+qdate can also do a special "beginning" case, particularly the "beginning of the week" calculation.
+This has two forms, specifically:

+   + `beginning_week(Date)` - Assumes the beginning of the week is Monday (chosen because Erlang's calendar:day_of_the_week uses 1=Monday and 7=Sunday).
+   + `beginning_week(DayOfWeek, Date)` - Calculates the beginning of the week based on the provided `DayOfWeek`.
+Valid values for DayOfWeek are 1-7, where 1=Monday, and 7=Sunday.

+These all return 12am on the day that is the first day of the week of the provided date.

 ## Date Arithmetic

 The current implementation of qdate's date arithmetic returns Unixtimes.